sumnerevans/sumnerevans.com/content/posts/travel/2024-scale/index.md

 ---

-Addision left Monday morning, but I stayed around until the evening.
+Addison left Monday morning, but I stayed around until the evening.
 After taking my daily standup meeting from the hotel, I headed over to a WeWork for the day.
 I understand why WeWork went bankrupt: they really do not have enough people coming in to their locations to break even it seems.
 There were maybe a dozen people there, and it just does not seem like the prices are high enough for them to be profitable.
 I'm guessing that the only reason they didn't go bankrupt even faster is because of companies subletting private office space within the WeWork.
 I won't complain, though: I'll enjoy the VC-subsidised, trendy workspace all day long.

 After work, I took the metro down to El Segundo where Ethan lives.
 It was much less sketchy during rush hour.
 We went to an Italian restaurant with one of his